amanessinger/manessinger.com/content/post/2023/06/6078-big-sky-above-vienna.md

 I really like that image.
 It's what happens, when you take a wide-angle image upwards, and then correct the perspective in post.
 It makes earth tiny and the sky incredibly big.
-It think it works here, with the sun in the center.
+I think it works here, with the sun in the center.